SabaPing/Paxos-log-replication-Java/README.md

 #### How to build?

 I use Intellij to manage my project.
-To build project, just import project to idea, add google-protobuf library, then build.
+To build project, just import project to Intellij, don't forget to add google-protobuf library, then build.

 #### How to run?

-* First, in config file, decide the system topology(how many leaders, replicas and acceptors in the system).
+* First, in "config" file, decide the system topology(how many leaders, replicas and acceptors in the system).

 * The main method is in utilities.SingleNodeEnvironment.
-And it accepts two args: the first is config file path, and the second is the number of requests(RSM commands) that need to be decided by Paxos protocol.
+It accepts two args: the first is config file path, and the second is the number of requests(RSM commands) that need to be decided by Paxos protocol.

 * Run the program, you will see the result in console.